-- Cuvier's beaked whale echolocation clicks were detected throughout the recording period but were highest in December 2019 (Figure 14). - There was no diel pattern in detections of Cuvier's beaked whale echolocation clicks (Figure 15).
+- Cuvier's beaked whale echolocation clicks were detected throughout the recording period but were highest in mid-July 2021 (Figure 14). - There was no apparent diel pattern for Cuvier's beaked whale detections (Figure 15).

 Figure 14.
-Weekly presence of Cuvier's beaked whale echolocation clicks from May 2019 to 2020 at NFC Site A. Gray dots represent percent of effort per week in weeks with less than 100% recording effort.
+Weekly presence of Cuvier's beaked whale echolocation clicks from June to September 2021 at NFC site A. Gray dots represent percent of effort per week in weeks with less than 100% recording effort.
 Where gray dots are absent, full recording effort occurred for the entire week.
 X-axis labels refer to month and year of recording.

 Figure 15.
-Cuvier's beaked whale echolocation clicks in five-minute bins from May 2019 to 2020 at NFC Site A. Gray vertical shading denotes nighttime.
+Cuvier's beaked whale echolocation clicks in five-minute bins from June to September 2021 at NFC site A. Gray vertical shading denotes nighttime.

-Gervais' Beaked Whale / True's Beaked Whale
+Gervais' Beaked Whale